sedillon93/39-sorting-algorithms/README.md

 * **.gitignore** -- with a robust gitignore
 * **.eslintignore** -- with the class .eslintignore
 * **package.json** -- with all dependencies and dev-dependencies
-* **src/** -- containing the front end code
+* **src/** -- containing the frontend code

 # Feature Tasks
 Pick two of the following feature tasks:

-## 1 - Implement a Stable version of Quicksort
+## 1 - Implement a stable version of Quick Sort
 __This is a fairly common interview question__

-The Quicksort implementation covered in class was not stable.
+The Quick Sort implementation covered in class was not stable.
 Research and implement a stable version of the algorithm.

 ## 2 - Mutate MergeSort's input array

-The Merge-sort implementation covered in class didn't mutate the input array (it creates an output array).
-Implement a version of Mergesort that mutates the input array.
+The Merge Sort implementation covered in class didn't mutate the input array (it creates an output array).
+Implement a version of Merge Sort that mutates the input array.

 ## 3 - Implement Radix Sort
 __This is a fairly common interview question__